MarkusHollstein/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I used the class Line proposed in tips and tricks.
+I used a right and a left line as global variables and using a new image I updated the Lines if the values for the new lines that were detected in the image were reasonable (I decided to calculate the width of the lane at the bottom of the image and at the upper end of the detected area and see if it is within a range of the 3.7m that are the minimal width of a lane).
+For non-reasonable values I decided to keep the old values from a well detected image.
+Besides having discovered good lines I used them to only take a certain area around them in the next image and ignore all the rest (done in the function helper in the third cell after the headline pipline).

+There are certainly many things to be improved.
+For example the processing does not work if the lines are not well detected in the first image of the video.
+Besides shadows and other unusual marks on the road (as in the challenge videos) are still a problem.
+To use it in a real car the computation takes too long so the current lines would be calculated too late.